afsalthaj/fp-generator/README.md

 ```

-## Compositionality
+### Compositionality
 The generators can be composed because it is a monad.
 This allows us to have some of the instances of data generations dependent on each other.

-Ex: To generate x's account transactions along with y's and z's account transactions, such that x's account balance is always
+Ex: To generate x's account transactions along with y's  account transactions, such that x's account balance is always
-higher than y's account balance.
-More on this can be found in `GeneratorComposition` in examples folder.
+higher than that of y's.

-in examples folder.
+Refer to `GeneratorComposition` in examples folder to get insights on compositionality, and how it can be used in your usecase.

 ```scala